-I absolutely loved eating this cold every morning.
+I absolutely loved eating this cold every morning (you can also reheat, if preferred).
 I drizzled some maple syrup on top and then added some milk.
 It was the best oatmeal I’ve had in a while… and since the oats are pretty much baked in a pumpkin pie filling mixture (minus a lot of the fat), it truly does taste like pumpkin pie.
 You can also try topping it with nuts, whipped cream, or raisins.

 Baked Pumpkin Pie Oatmeal

 - 1 15 oz. can pumpkin purée ($1.88)

 - 1/2 tsp salt ($0.03)